Vegan candles are relatively easy to find, but you’ll need to go out of your way to find them. Most candles are not

 Some premium candles are made from beeswax, which is naturally a hard wax and doesn’t need stearic acid.
 But beeswax is obviously not vegan.

-It’s probably fair to assume a candle isn’t vegan unless the label indicates otherwise, you should assume it’s not vegan.
+Unless the label indicates otherwise, you should assume it’s not vegan.
 Luckily, vegan candles are fairly easy to find—although they’ll likely cost more than the cheapest candles.
 Some higher-end candles carry a vegan certification or other emblem on the label.